wp-plugins/updraftplus/readme.txt

 == Changelog ==

-= 1.4.52 - trunk - not yet released/supported =
+= 1.5.1 - trunk - not yet released/supported =
+* When restoring, you can now select only some components to restore
+* Multisite add-on now stores/restores blogs and mu-plugins separately
 * Display UpdraftPlus's disk space usage
 * Correctly remove old 'other' directories from a restoration when requested
 * Various layout + niceness fixes upon restoration
 * Prevent deletion of local archives upon failed restoration when there was no cloud storage
-* Various usability tweaks for the admin UI
+* Various usability tweaks for the admin UI, including showing multisite warning only on UD's pages

 = 1.4.48 - 03/11/2013 =
 * Improve batching on zip creation for sites with very large files